How a CMMS can increase your return on investment

 Studies have shown that a good balance of document costs is as follows: 70% for work costs, 19% for the space and assets used, and 11% for other supplies and services.

 A CMMS can help your organization focus on scheduling maintenance operations before problems occur.
-Many industries rely on constant upkeep of their assets, making this preparation vital.
+Many industries rely on the constant upkeep of their assets, making this preparation vital.

 Your staff can also increase your potential if they are equipped with mobile devices.
 If tasks can be completed from anywhere, less time can be spent on maintenance tasks.
 In fact, up to forty-four percent of your time can be made up through mobility.